thinktandem/thinktandem.io/src/content/articles/accessibility-in-higher-ed.md

 So do you want the good news or bad news first?
 Bad news first, you’ve got it!

-  * Last I checked, the [University of Minnesota](http://www.d.umn.edu/~lcarlson/atteam/lawsuits.html) listed 163 “Higher educational institutions face liability for inaccessible web content and technologies.”
-This had grown significantly since the last I checked and I’ve not verified that it is a complete representation.
+  * Last I checked, the [University of Minnesota](http://www.d.umn.edu/~lcarlson/atteam/lawsuits.html) listed 163 higher educational institutions that face liability for "inaccessible web content and technologies.”
+This had grown significantly since the last I checked and is probably not a complete representation of accessibility-focused lawsuits against campuses.
   * Countless schools are faced with tight technology budgets and increasing demands, and that’s probably not going to change.

 **Ready for the good news yet?** Okay.

-We can take some of the flying monkeys out of these woods through education and the taking of the time to work through the process.
+We can take some of the flying monkeys out of these woods by taking the time to work through the process.
 That’s it!

-Now don’t get me wrong, there’s plenty of education and process to go around but once we break it down a bit for you, you’ll see that it’s entirely manageable, regardless of the size of your team.
+Now don’t get me wrong, there’s plenty of education and process to go around, but once we break it down a bit for you, you’ll see that it’s entirely manageable, regardless of the size of your team.

-And as for the legal side, well let me say it here at the beginning: it can be an issue!
-Talk to your legal team, ask them between standards (like the ADA’s Section 508) and laws.
-Ask them about your website and what timeframe works within legal recommendations.
-Ask them what they feel is the priority or how to officially handle things.
+And as for the legal side, let me say it here at the beginning: it can be an issue!
+Talk to your legal team, ask them the difference between standards (like the ADA’s Section 508) and laws.
+Ask them about your website and what an acceptable timeframe for addressing accessibility issues is.
+Ask them about priorities and how to communicate accessibility efforts to the public.
 I’m not a lawyer.
 I am someone who’s invested a lot of energy into analyzing and educating on website accessibility issues.
 I can give you the background, I can give you context but in the end, this is a legal issue.
 Not sure what to say to your legal team?
 Not sure the questions to ask?
 Well read on and maybe you’ll find what you need; if not, [contact us and we’ll take a look at your site and talk to them with you so that you’re in the best place you can be moving forward](https://thinktandem.io/contact/).

 Okay, disclaimer complete - let’s dive into this!